 International branding expert, who has led deep research into the minds of buyers, applying insights from neuroscience to develop the concept of “buyology”.

 In 2021, #20 (2019), #36 (2017), #18 (2015).

 Shortlisted for the 2023 Thinkers50 Breakthrough Idea Award.

 An Influential 100 Honoree – Time magazine.

 Lindstrom pioneered the introduction of brands on the internet, and has explored how we use our five senses in branding.
 He has championed the role of the subconscious mind in how we make decisions to buy things, and used small data to uncover hidden desires, with a view to turning them into breakthrough products.

-Martin Lindstrom is a Danish born branding expert.
-Whilst still a teenager he created his own Lego land in his backgarden, prompting a visit from the Lego’s lawyers that subsequently led to a long and productive consulting relationship with the company.
+Founder and chairman of the Lindstrom company, a business and culture transformation company, and advisor to Fortune Top 500 brands.
+TIME magazine named Lindstrom one of the “world’s 100 most influential people.”
+He is the author of seven New York Times best-selling books.
+While still a teenager he created his own Legoland in his back garden, prompting a visit from Lego’s lawyers that subsequently led to a long and productive consulting relationship with the company.